-Systems for early detection of forest fires using unmanned aerial vehicles (UAV) have been proposed in several recent papers [Chi Yuan, et al., 2016], [Chi Yuan et al. 2015], [Pero Skorput et al.,2016], [Khaled A. Ghamry and Youmin Zhang 2016].
+Systems for early detection of forest fires using Unmanned Aerial Vehicles (UAV) have been proposed in several recent papers [Yuan, et al., 2016], [Yuan et al. 2015], [Skorput et al.,2016], [Ghamry and Zhang, 2016].
 However, those papers do not deal with the possible missing connectivity or network coverage.
 That is, given the timely and reliable detecting the forest fire, in some situations the alarm signal and the multimedia information associated with it, cannot be forwarded quickly to the CMC.
 In our opinion, it is crucial to deliver the information about the forest fire as soon as possible to the responsible persons and authorities in order to take an action.
 However, in rural areas (e.g. national parks) the network coverage (like GPRS, 3G, 4G) is missing and even the UAV (flying at 1000 meters and more) has a better chance to get connected, than the person on the ground does.
 Furthermore, the UAV has the chance to connect to alternative network provider, or even to other ground facilities using alternative communication channels, like 433 MHz radio, LoRa, WiFi, or WiMAX.

-The goal of this paper is to develop concepts for the detection of possible forest fires on the UAV, and in case of a fire alarm to ensure on time delivery of the alarm together with the multimedia content to the CMC cloud.
+The goal of this paper is to develop concepts for the detection of possible forest fires using UAV, and in case of a fire alarm to ensure on time delivery of the alarm together with the multimedia content to the CMC cloud.